-Location Statistics Facility Highlights Year joined GRRL 1992 Sufficient staff work area No Year opened 1908 Private office for LSC Yes Year built or last updated 2012 Staff break room No Collection size 12,006 Study Room/s 1 2018 circulation 48,115 Separate meeting or program space/s No Total floor space (Sq.
+Location Statistics Facility Highlights Year joined GRRL 1992 Sufficient staff work area No Year opened 1908 Private office for LSC Yes Year built or last updated 2012 Staff break room No Collection size 10,272 Study Room/s 1 2021 circulation 25,929 Separate meeting or program space/s No Total floor space (Sq.
 Ft.)
-2,896 Program space shared or library-only NA 2018 open hours 31 Sufficient for collection & technology No Public Internet stations 3 Significant building operational issues No Public catalog stations 2 Significant MCIT or accessibility issues No Express check station/s installed Not feasible City owned or leased Owned
+2,896 Program space shared or library-only NA 2022 open hours 33 Sufficient for collection & technology No Public Internet stations 3 Significant building operational issues No Public catalog stations 1 Significant MCIT or accessibility issues No Express check station/s installed 2021 City owned or leased Owned

 The library is located in a remodeled storefront on the main city street.
 It is a busy library and is no longer meeting demand.
-The circulation desk is small, making it difficult for two people to be working there at one time.
+The circulation desk is too small for two people to be working there at one time.
 The staff work area is a small and crowded room that is inadequate for check-in and collection management tasks, requiring staff to perform these tasks at the front desk.
-Visibility from the desk is poor; mirrors are used to see the back of the library.
+Visibility from the desk is poor.
+Mirrors have been suggested to see the back of the library, but they have not been reinstalled since plexi glass is up at the desk.
 There is a central area with tables for small programming events.
+This is insufficient for community needs.

+An accessibility concern is that none of the entrances to the building have automatic door openers.
 There is no lot for library parking, only parallel-street parking, so that it is insufficient during busiest times and events.